luke-grayland/PayMeAPI/README.md

 - **Logging:**

-    Implemented structured logging using SLF4J with Logback.
+    Implementeded structured logging using SLF4J with Logback.

+- **Async/Await Equivalent:**

+    Implemented asynchronous operations using `CompletableFuture` for non-blocking APIs.

+- **Use of Generics:**

+    Explored Java generics in to enforce Result<T> pattern.

 ---

 ## 🛠️ Planned Features

-I plan to continue evolving this project with the following:

 - **Mutual TLS (mTLS):**

     Load and attach X.509 certificates to outbound HTTP requests using Java's `SSLContext` and `HttpClient`.

-- **Use of Generics:**

-    Explore Java generics in differentvarious contexts, focusing on writing type-safe, flexible components and utilities.

 - **LINQ Equivalent:**

     Utilise Java Streams API for data filtering, mapping, and transformation.

-- **Async/Await Equivalent:**

-    Implement asynchronous operations using `CompletableFuture` for non-blocking APIs.

 - **Caching:**